MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-offline-mode.md

 - You can't author a guide in **Offline** mode.

-- If you make changes to a guide as an author, those changes will not automatically apply to your downloaded guide.
-You must re-open the guide on the device you want to use offline to make sure the latest changes have been dowloaded.
+- If you make changes to a guide as an author, those changes don't automatically apply to your downloaded guide.
+You must reopen the guide on the device you want to use offline to make sure the latest changes were downloaded.

-- If a guide is deactivated after it's downloaded to a HoloLens, the downloaded version will remain on the HoloLens until the cache is cleared, but you will not be able to open it online or access any updates.
+- If a guide is deactivated after it's downloaded to a HoloLens, the downloaded version remains on the HoloLens until the cache is cleared.
+But you can't open it online or access any updates.

-- If you lose permissions to a guide that has already been downloaded to your HoloLens, the downloaded version will remain on the HoloLens until the cache is cleared, but you will not be able to open it online or access any updates.
+- If you lost permissions to a guide after it's downloaded to your HoloLens, the downloaded version remains on the HoloLens until the cache is cleared.
+But you can't open it online or access any updates.

 You can clear the content and settings cached on a HoloLens by resetting it.